• Skip to primary navigation

 Depending on where you live, it may take some searching to find these vegetables in the stores or markets but they will be worth the effort in the end.

-In general, both celery root and jicama can provide a wonderful addition to a variety of dishes and should not be missed out for their distinct tastes.
+In general, both celery root and jicama can provide a good addition to a variety of dishes and should not be missed out for their distinct tastes.

 So don't forget about these two unique vegetables when looking for delicious ingredients next time you head out for grocery shopping.